Abizern/hblog/about.markdown

 <a
 href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#97;&#98;&#105;&#122;&#101;&#114;&#110;&#64;&#97;&#98;&#105;&#122;&#101;&#114;&#110;&#46;&#111;&#114;&#103;'>&#101;&#109;&#97;&#105;&#108;</a>.

-However, I'm not available until the beginning of 2014.
+However, I'm not available at the moment.
+Which is good for me.

 ## Links